Gateshead International Stadium: Athletics

 The first major athletic event held at the stadium was the Vaux Breweries International Athletics meet in July 1961.
-According to its sponsors, the highlight of this meet was the team three-mile race, won by the Blackpool and Fylde Athletic club who were awarded a gold tankard as their prize.
-Attracted by a prize fund of £500 and the imminent AAA Championships in London, the event attracted several athletes from New Zealand, including reigning 5000m metre Olympic champion Murray Halberg and Peter Snell, the reigning 800m Olympic champion.
-Watched by a capacity crowd of 10,000 spectators, the men won their respective races; Halberg placed first in the mile with a time of 4:03:70 and Snell led a New Zealand one-two in the 880-yard event, finishing ahead of teammate Gary Philpott in 1:50:40.
+According to its sponsors, the highlight of this meet was the team three-mile race, won by the Blackpool and Fylde Athletic Club, which was awarded a gold tankard as its prize.
+Attracted by a prize fund of £500 and the imminent AAA Championships in London, the event attracted several athletes from New Zealand, including reigning 5000m Olympic champion Murray Halberg and Peter Snell, the reigning 800m Olympic champion.
+Watched by a capacity crowd of 10,000 spectators, the men won their respective races; Halberg placed first in the mile with a time of 4:03:70, and Snell led a New Zealand one-two in the 880-yard event, finishing ahead of teammate Gary Philpott in 1:50:40.

 When the comprehensive refurbishment of the stadium was completed more than a decade later, Brendan Foster (by this time a Gateshead Council employee) proposed an international athletics meet.
 On 3 August 1974, the first "Gateshead Games" were staged in front of around 10,000 spectators.
 Four weeks before he won the European 5000m title at the 1974 European Athletics Championships in Rome, Foster kept his earlier promise to run in the men's 3000m and won the race in a new world-record time of 7:35:20.
 According to journalist John Gibson, Foster's performance gave the meet, broadcast live by Tyne Tees Television, "landmark status".
 A plaque commemorating the record was later placed at the entrance to the stadium.

 The Gateshead Games became an annual event, which gave the stadium credibility as a major sporting venue.
 In his managerial capacity with Gateshead Council, Foster was increasingly able to attract athletes to the games.
-In 1977, Foster had to intervene when BBC Radio Newcastle provided the wrong Ethiopian national anthem which, when played, offended Miruts Yifter sufficiently that he and his teammates started off towards Newcastle International Airport.
+In 1977, Foster had to intervene when BBC Radio Newcastle provided the wrong Ethiopian national anthem, which, when played, offended Miruts Yifter sufficiently that he and his teammates started off towards Newcastle International Airport.
 The intervention worked—in the end, Foster asked Yifter and his teammates if they would sing the anthem themselves, which they did in the middle of the stadium—and Yifter returned to outclass a field including Steve Ovett over 5000m.
-The track was resurfaced by Regisport in 1982 and the venues' profile was further raised in the summer of 1983, when Gateshead-born athlete Steve Cram faced Sebastian Coe over 800m in the Gateshead Games.
+The track was resurfaced by Regisport in 1982, and the venue's profile was further raised in the summer of 1983, when Gateshead-born athlete Steve Cram faced Sebastian Coe over 800m in the Gateshead Games.
 In front of a reported crowd of 15,000 who were "shoehorned into the bowl" and millions more watching on BBC's Sunday Grandstand, Cram prevailed to spark "pandemonium" in his final race before winning the gold medal at the 1983 World Athletics Championships in Helsinki.